-Blincyto is a brand-name prescription drug.
-It’s FDA-approved to treat a certain type of acute lymphoblastic leukemia (ALL) in adults and in children.
+The Food and Drug Administration (FDA) has approved Blincyto to treat certain types of acute lymphoblastic leukemia (ALL) in adults and children ages 1 month and older.
 ALL is a type of fast-growing blood cancer that starts in white blood cells.
-Blincyto can be used if either of the following applies:
+Blincyto can be used if any of the following applies:

 • The cancer is in remission* but can still be detected using a blood test.